CrazyIvan359/mqttany/README.md

 Currently only the Raspberry Pi 3 is supported.

-See the configuration file (`mqttany/config/gpio.conf`) for details on configuring this module.
+See `gpio` section in the configuration file `mqttany/config/mqttany.yml` for details on configuring this module.